Zoning Violation/Complaint Form

 Residents who wish to input a service request can simply dial 3-1-1 from their home phone, to speak to a public service representative, or visit the 311 website by following the link on Danbury’s homepage to input a request electronically.
-If your wireless or landline phone carrier cannot directly access the City’s 3-1-1 Call Center, you can reach our department by dialing 203-744-4311.
+If your wireless or landline phone carrier cannot directly access the 3-1-1 Call Center, you can reach our department by dialing 203-744-4311.
 By providing your email address and activating the notification link, you will receive automated updates as well as your service request ID tracking number.
-In 2011 the Danbury Direct app launched for iPhone owners while 2012 saw the launch of Danbury Direct for Android-enabled phones.
+Residents may also utilize the Danbury Direct app for their smartphones and input new service requests from their mobile devices.
 These apps afford residents another convenient means of reporting their concerns to the 311 Call Center and show that the city of Danbury is proactive in making government more accessible to the public.